Frolic

 1. Mark your fabric in order to line up the pattern

-2. Baste the pattern to the wrong side of your facing for the buttonhole
+2. Baste the pattern to the wrong side of your facing for the buttonhole, then cut it out

-3. Trim it, then pin it on the right side of your fabric over the lines you've drawn
+3. Pin the facing piece on the right side of your fabric over the lines you've drawn

 4. Sew with a very short stitch along the parallel stitching lines.